ashmistalin/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 3.Import LabelEncoder and encode the dataset.
 4.Import LogisticRegression from sklearn and apply the model on the dataset.
 5.Predict the values of array.
-6 .Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
 7.Apply new unknown values
 ## Program:
 ```
 /*